MyCollab/mycollab/mycollab-app-community/src/main/installer-resources/README.md

 * [Premium] Timelog window causes error in several special cases
 * Can not search projects in the project list view
 * Timezone on several date fields are not correct
+* Not check validate dates in the issue entry

 Version 5.3.2
 -----------------------------